saugup-12/devops-kubernetes-ansible-azure/README.md

 There are multiple open issues in the Kubernetes repo and hopefully these will be adressed soon.
 Until then, we use a custom solution which injects the needed flags into the services.

-1. For the *kubelet*, add a *systemd* dropin with custom flags.
+1. For the *kubelet*, a systemd dropin with custom flags is added.
 These flags are mainly used to correctly pass the cloud provider to the kubelet and to setup networking modes compatible with the Azure cloud provider.
-2. For the *apiserver* and *controller-manager*, inject custom flags into their manifests directly after "kubeadm init" generates them.
+2. For the *apiserver* and *controller-manager*, we inject custom flags into their manifests directly after "kubeadm init" generates them.
 This solution relies on the kubelet to immediately restart/recreate the PODs of the apiserver and controller-manager.

 ### SSL in [Hyperkube](https://github.com/kubernetes/kubernetes/blob/master/cluster/images/hyperkube/README.md)
 Currently, kubeadm does not correctly host mount certificates into the *apiserver* and *controller-manager*, resulting in errors when the cloud provider tries to communicate with the Azure Rest APIs.
 [Issue 36150](https://github.com/kubernetes/kubernetes/issues/36150) describes this in detail.